 I will do my best to meet the current needs of the moment and not worry about how perfectly executed my plan is.

-And that’s the mindset I’m embracing as I get ready to welcome my fourth son into this world.
+And that’s the mindset I’m embracing as I prepare to welcome my fourth son into this world.
 With my first son, everything was about his needs.
 With my fourth son, I know he will be as loved as my first, but his needs will join a family of needs from day one.
-And I have to trust, he will be all the better for it.
+And I have to trust he will be all the better for it.

-Preparing for baby number four seems to be less about the physical preparations, like the nursery and clothing, and more about the mental preparation about what adding in a fourth child into a family will realistically look like!
+Preparing for this new baby seems to be less about the physical preparations, like the nursery and clothing, and more about the mental preparation for what adding a fourth child into a family will realistically look like!
 These are the reflections I am focusing on.

 I am okay that my honeymoon period of focusing on just him will end when I leave the hospital.

 I am okay that even though I may have just delivered a baby, I will still want to make sure my mom knows the right way to get my oldest son to football practice or to make sure my husband knows that my second oldest son needs show-and-tell for preschool.

 I am okay to know that I will be breastfeeding a baby while simultaneously trying to read a book to a toddler.

 I am okay to know that I will likely be up with an infant and have a toddler wanting me to rock them to sleep.